The Best AI Consulting Tools in 2026 (By Category)

 Audity is a full AI transformation audit platform.
 It's not a quiz builder or a templated assessment.
 It handles the entire audit workflow: document collection and analysis, stakeholder interview questions generated from actual client data, gap analysis, ROI projections, maturity assessment, web intelligence on the client, and white-label deliverables including stakeholder memos and a full DOCX export.

 It uses multi-model AI across Anthropic, OpenAI, Google, and Mistral, which matters because different clients have different security and compliance requirements.
 The deliverables are fully white-label.
 Nothing in the output surfaces Audity's name.
-As far as the client knows, this came from your team's methodology.
+As far as the client knows, this came from your firm's methodology.
 Because it did.

 ISG AI Maturity Index (ai-maturity-index.com)